larenelg/readme/README.md

 If I find things hard to say in person for whatever reason (I couldn't phrase something the right way on-the-spot, or I wasn't able to think it through enough) I will type up my thoughts, and send them to you, usually in an overly verbose giant wall of text.
 Or I will ask to catch up later.

-I don't deal well with indecision and wasting too much time going back-and-forth, I will jump in and make a decision (or pretend to) to get things moving.
+I don't deal well with indecision, if the group takes too long to decide on a thing, I will jump in and make a decision to get things moving.

 I will always tell you if you have food in your teeth, I hope you'll do the same for me.